Ryan-Apel/Ryan-Apel.github.io/_posts/2021-2-1-Welcome.md

 I work as a Student Researcher in the Costanzo Lab on campus.
 [CostanzoLab.com](https://costanzolab.com/)

 I am passionate about Organic Chemistry and Polymers.
-I still have a lot to learn, but im excited to explore more!
+I still have a lot to learn, but I am excited to explore more!

+I love to make food and eat food.
+Cooking and baking are a great way to do a little chemistry at home.
+I love to work on new recepies and flavors, always trying to expand my palate.

+I also like to get together with some buds to play Jazz.
+I am a Jazz Trumpet player and am always trying to learn more and imporve my skills.
+Currently working my way through every song in the Bb Real Book.

 ### Contact me